4 Tips for Safely Spending Time in the Sun

-Winter is finally over, and spring is here.
+Winter is finally over, and spring is here, and that means it’s time for spring eye care.
 And with all the fun outdoor activities now available, it’s likely you and your kids have so much you want to do.
 While you’re enjoying all that the season has to offer, it’s important to remember that warm weather comes with a host of potential eye hazards.
 One of the biggest hazards is sun damage.
 When spending those warm, sunny days outdoors, it’s important to have sun protection, particularly for kids.
 Following these eye safety tips will keep your child’s eyes safe and healthy.

 1. Stay cool with sunglasses.

-Most people are aware heavy exposure to UV light increases the risk of eye damage and serious diseases such as cancer, cataracts, macular degeneration, and sun blindness.
+Most people are aware that heavy exposure to UV light increases the risk of eye damage and serious diseases such as cancer, cataracts, macular degeneration, and sun blindness.
 But did you know kids are even more susceptible to this damage than adults?
 Not surprisingly, they take in an estimated three times the yearly UV exposure of the average adult.
 Additionally, kids’ ocular lenses are more transparent than adults, exposing them to a greater degree of short wavelength light.
-This is why it’s imperative for kids to practice sun safety by wearing sunglasses..
-Make sure, when choosing sunglasses. to always purchase lenses with 100 percent UV protection and UVB protection for maximum safety.
+This is why it’s imperative for kids to practice sun safety and get UV eye protection by wearing sunglasses.
+Make sure, when choosing sunglasses to always purchase lenses with 100% UVA protection and UVB protection for maximum safety.
 If your child wears glasses, be sure to get them fitted with a prescription pair of kids’ sunglasses.

 Arrange an eye exam at your neighbourhood Pearle Vision and find exactly what sun protection they need.
-If your kid resists the idea of UV sunglasses, he or she will be happy to know we carry the latest styles in boys and girls sunglasses from quality brands like Ray-Ban, Ralph Lauren & Oakley.
+If your kid resists the idea of sunglasses, they will be happy to know we carry the latest styles in kids’ sunglasses from quality brands like Ray-Ban, Ralph Lauren & Oakley.
 We’ll make sure your kid is looking good!